CodeSteak/self-modifying-elf-prototype/Readme.md

 executable.
 For building ~~`rust`~~ `cargo`, `clang`, `gnu-binutils` and `upx` are required.
 The executable can be found at `out/microwiki`.

+Or run in debug mode with `OVERLAY="." cargo run -p microwiki`.

 ---

 ## Known Bugs